rabsef-bicrym/urbit.org/content/grants/2022/trove.md

 The client library will do the uploading to S3 or IPFS and forward the metadata to the backend agent upon success.

+> Note: To avoid sharing access credentials to S3 Buckets or IPFS nodes, users will upload to their own store when adding files to any Trove.
+Administrators and Moderators will have the ability to `rehome` a file from some contributor's S3 Bucket/IPFS node to the Trove's host's S3 Bucket/IPFS node.

+Trove will use an `(axal [permissions (map id file)])` to generate traversable namespaces per Trove.
+These should allow for URL legibility in future iterations, as well, should this be required for frontend support.

+Trove will be capable of integrating with Holium's Spaces as well as Tlon's Groups application, while avoiding namespace overlap between the two.

 ## Permissions

 Roles are as follows: